jfmartinz/ResourceHub/Web Development/readme.md

        <tr>
         <td><a href="https://www.w3schools.com/python/python_intro.asp">Python Programming tutorial.</a></td>
         <td>
-         Python is a popular programming language.Python can be used on a server to create web applications.This tutorial can help you to learn python from scratch.
+           This tutorial can help you to learn Python from scratch, providing a comprehensive and structured approach to understanding the basics and advancing to more complex concepts in Python programming.
         </td>
       </tr>
       <tr>
         <td><a href="https://youtu.be/F5mRW0jo-U4?si=izlL-Ztc3maNQ1Sy">Python Django Web Framework - Full Course for Beginners</a></td>
         <td>
-           Learn the Python Django framework with this free full course
+           Learn the Python Django framework with this free full course, offering a detailed and comprehensive guide to mastering Django from the basics to advanced features.
         </td>
       </tr>
       <tr>
         <td><a href="https://youtu.be/fBA-jaWab9k?si=q2DUqIOBhvEjK1vd">Connect Django Backend to React.js Frontend</a></td>
         <td>
-          This will guide you through the process step-by-step using Python,Django and ReactJs.
+          This will guide you through the process to connect back end with front end step-by-step using Python,Django and ReactJs.
         </td>
       </tr>
       <tr>